robertbiv/Crypto-Transaction-Tracker/README.md

    * **Why:** To fetch historical prices when current exchange data is incomplete.
    * [Privacy Policy](https://finance.yahoo.com/privacy)

+## **⚠️ Critical Disclaimer (Read First)**

+- Designed to follow 2025 US tax guidelines but **not warranted accurate or complete**.
+Results can be wrong; always review with a qualified tax professional.
+- I have **no tax training**.
+This was built for my own simple transaction tracking.
+- **No liability** is accepted for errors, omissions, data loss, or compliance outcomes.
+Use at your own risk.
+- Intended for **local use only**.
+Do not expose the app or APIs to the internet; HTTPS uses self-signed certs and is not hardened for public access.
+- Secrets are stored in encrypted files, but you are responsible for host security, key management, and backups.

+**Before using the Program, you must accept the [Terms of Service](TERMS_OF_SERVICE.md).
+Acceptance is required and will be prompted on first run.**

 ## **🚀 Quick Start**

+> ⚠️ **BEFORE YOU FILE:** Review every CSV output with a qualified tax professional.
+Do not file based solely on this tool's output.
+Cryptocurrency tax reporting is complex and changing; errors here could result in audit, penalties, or misstatement. **This is your responsibility.**

 ### **1. Install Requirements**